jay-weeks/jay-weeks.github.io/_pages/home.md

 #{% include feature_row %}
 ---
 I work at the intersection of agricultural science, sustainability, and modeling to build environmentally sound, profitable agricultural systems and businesses.
-And while we live in an age of unprecedented access to information, I believe that long-lasting success can only be achieved when we truly understand and properly align incentive structures.
+And while data and models are certainly important, I believe that long-lasting impact can only be achieved when we truly understand and properly align incentive structures (social and financial) behind market-based solutions.